 Though many card issuers don’t allow co-signers, the ones that do might require a co-signer if an applicant doesn’t have enough income to qualify for a credit line.

 Once you’ve become a co-signer, it’s virtually impossible to reverse the decision.
 You’ll likely be a co-signer on the account until the primary cardholder closes it and pays the balance in full.
-This even applies to accounts you opened for a child.
+This even applies to accounts you open for a child.

 “What co-signers might not realize, once you’ve co-signed for a credit card, you’re a co-signer even after that person becomes 21,” said Wu.